balandinodidonato/MyoMapper/README.md

-# MyoMusic #
+# Myo2OSC #
-MyoMusic, is a tool to convert and rescale raw data from the Myo and to send them to musical applications (Eg. [Integra Live](http://www.integralive.org), [Pd](https://puredata.info), [Max/MSP](https://cycling74.com/products/max/)) through OSC and/or MIDI protocol.
+Myo2OSC, is a tool to convert and rescale raw data from the Myo and to send them to musical applications (Eg. [Integra Live](http://www.integralive.org), [Pd](https://puredata.info), [Max/MSP](https://cycling74.com/products/max/)) through OSC and/or MIDI protocol.

 It has been developed by [Balandino Di Donato](http://www.balandinodidonato.com) at [Integra Lab](http://www.integra.io/lab).

-MyoMusic's demos are available [here](https://vimeo.com/album/3313801).
+Myo2OSC demos are available [here](https://vimeo.com/album/3313801).
 ## Requirements ##

 - [Processing](https://processing.org/download/)